KevinAst/action-u/docs/default.md

 });
 ```

-This is the reason the ratifyFn must return the arguments passed in
+**NOTE**: This is the reason {{book.api.ratifyFn}} must return
-(to potentially inject the default semantics).
+the arguments passed in: *to allow it to inject default semantics*.
+You should **never** attempt to return the built-in `arguments`
+array-like object for two reasons:
+1. applied defaults are NOT reflected in `arguments`, and
+2. `arguments` are not bound to arrow functions.

-You can see that the {{book.api.actionMetaDOTratify}} function is used for **both**
+As you can see, the {{book.api.actionMetaDOTratify}} function is used
-validation and default semantics.
-Here is an example employing both:
+for **both** validation and default semantics.
+Here is an example
+employing both:

 ```js
 import {generateActions} from 'action-u';